 Most commercial mortgages have a term of 15 years or more and are given for substantial amounts, from £15,000 up to around £500,000.
 The property is the asset used to secure the loan – just the same as a domestic mortgage - and the lender retains a legal claim over the property until repayment of the loan is complete.

 ...and what is Buy to Let Finance?

 Buy to let finance is designed for investors wanting to purchase a property and let it out to tenants.
 The owner can benefit from any increases in property value, while rental income can be used to meet the loan (mortgage) repayments.
-In recent years there has been a huge increase in the number of people buying to let – in 1998, there were 28,700 buy to let mortgages while the 2005 figure was 701,900.
-This increase has partly contributing to an upsurge in house prices.
-For guidance on what to do if you're thinking about buy to let, see Are you considering a buy to let property?
+In recent years there was a huge increase in the number of people buying to let – in 1998, there were 28,700 buy to let mortgages while the 2015 figure had risen to a whopping 1.8 million.

 A number of different financial providers exist, offering both commercial and buy to let finance.
 The most appropriate provider for you will depend on your circumstances.
 Here's an idea of what's out there:

 Banks and Building Societies

 Around 4 in 10 of all UK mortgages are arranged directly with a high street bank or building society.
 It's an easy option and many consumers feel they can trust a financial provider with which they have already established a relationship.

 In the case of commercial finance this can be helpful – if you already have a business account with a bank/building society, your account manager will know your reliability, turnover and other facts about your business.
 Unfortunately, lenders are aware that customers believe their existing financial provider to be the best source of commercial or buy to let finance and will accordingly reduce the competitiveness of their products.

 Don't feel you are tied to the commercial mortgage "packages" your bank/building society offers.